-2016/2017 actual Programme Programme 2016/2017 actual performance performance upgrading the outer • refurbishment of areas Regional gardens [1] ring tracks affected by the Provide three regional The gardens were open to developments as built reconfiguring and gardens (Tupare, Hollard the public daily.
-Entry was structures are upgrading the Gate Gardens and Pukeiti) for free to all three completed House. free general use by the properties. renovation of the regional community. lookout has been Three gardens open 9am deferred to 5pm seven days a completion of the week, with Hollard planning for the Valley Gardens and Tupare open of the Giants story till 8pm during daylight saving hours. panels extension and upgrade Encourage the increased Tupare attracted 35,810 of the arrival/carpark has been deferred until use of the regional visitors (32,926 the construction of the gardens by the 2015/2016) with Hollard Rainforest Centre and community for Gardens attracting 18,175 recreational purposes and (16,030) and Pukeiti the Lodge has been for specific events.
-29,109 (29,481).
-There completed were 54 (49) events at completion of the Tupare, 79 (80) at Hollard upgrade of the track Gardens and 11 (23) at up to the Keiller Pukeiti.
-Garden for all-weather pedestrian and Continue implementing A comprehensive upgrade mobility vehicle access the Pukeiti asset programme is in progress. substantial completion management plans The following works were of the Rainforest focusing on completing undertaken: Centre (formally known the upgrade works at · enhancement of the as the Gatehouse).
-Pukeiti.
-Priority tasks to rhododendron be completed include: collection through Review and adopt asset All three asset • enhancing the garden bush margin clearance, management plans for management plans were and the Rhododendron story panels and Tupare, Hollard Gardens revised and adopted in Collection seasonal plant and Pukeiti by 31 October 2014.
-The next review of husbandry • continuing the 2017. the plans will occur in implementation of the completion of the plant 2017/2018. database and Plant Collection Plan presentation of it on-• refurbishing the Lodge site and via the and surrounds website.
-The database also targets species to commencement of the built next year as the existing lodge is not suitable for renovation condition of the refurbishing of the include in the propagation stabilising the cultivated area to the south of the
+ACTIVITIES Programme 2016/2017 actual performance [1] Regional gardens Provide three regional gardens (Tupare, Hollard Gardens and Pukeiti) for free general use by the regional community.
+Three gardens open 9am to 5pm seven days a week, with Hollard Gardens and Tupare open till 8pm during daylight saving hours.
+The gardens were open to the public daily.
+Entry was free to all three properties.
+Encourage the increased use of the regional gardens by the community for recreational purposes and for specific events.
+Tupare attracted 35,810 visitors (32,926 - 2015/2016) with Hollard Gardens attracting 18,175 (16,030) and Pukeiti 29,109 (29,481).
+There were 54 (49) events at Tupare, 79 (80) at Hollard Gardens and 11 (23) at Pukeiti.
+Continue implementing the Pukeiti asset management plans focusing on completing the upgrade works at Pukeiti.
+Priority tasks to be completed include: • enhancing the garden and the Rhododendron Collection • continuing the implementation of the Plant Collection Plan • refurbishing the Lodge and surrounds • stabilising the cultivated area to the south of the Lodge by way of a retaining wall • refurbishing the plant borders • renovating the Pukeiti lookout • completing the rainforest interpretation material • subject to demand, A comprehensive upgrade programme is in progress.
+The following works were undertaken: enhancement of the rhododendron collection through bush margin clearance, story panels and seasonal plant husbandry completion of the plant database and presentation of it on- site and via the website.
+The database also targets species to include in the propagation programme commencement of the refurbishing of the Lodge and surrounds.
+A new lodge will be built next year as the condition of the existing lodge is not